 Non-linear data structures

-In the context of computer science, a non-linear data structure is a structure with more levels than a linear one.
+In computer science, a non-linear data structure has more levels than a linear one.
 This kind of data structure uses memory efficiently.
-As the number of levels in a data structure increases, so does its time complexity.
+As the number of classes in a data structure increases, so does its time complexity.
 Graphs and trees are both examples of non-linear data structures.
-The data pieces that are stored in a graph or tree are called nodes.
+The data pieces stored in a graph or tree are called nodes.
 Each node is connected to every other node in the graph or tree.